-His short speech, all 28 minutes of it, left his audience baffled.
+His brief speech, all 28 minutes of it, left his audience baffled.
 Because they were mystified.
 Yes, his speech was full of passion and energy.
-But this short speech appeared slight.
+But this quite concise speech appeared slight.
 Slight in terms of real content, proposals, plans and policies.
 Because that’s not what you expect from a political leader.
 There has to be some content, even in a short speech.

-Rahul Gandhi read from notes as he delivered this short speech.
+Rahul Gandhi read from notes as he delivered this talk.
 He chose to stand behind a lectern amid tight security.
 But then, during question time, he took the roving microphone and stalked the stage.
 This was certainly a good move.

-But his speech was rambling, filled with anecdotes and thoughts.
-Some elements of his speech might become a political philosophy.
+But he rambled.
+Yes, we approve of anecdotes and thoughts.
+However, some elements of his speech might become a political philosophy.
 But others won’t.

 And he then took half an hour to answer those two questions.
 His answers to those questions were equally enigmatic.
 Yet there was a sense that the real Rahul Gandhi was more comfortable with this format.
-He seemed to prefer taking questions to giving a short speech.
+He seemed to prefer taking questions.